ln-sergey/algorithms_sort_dart/README.md

 ### BUBLE SORT Dart

-# A simple command-line application that implements buble sort algorithm.
+# A simple command-line application that implements sort algorithms.

 Created by *ln-sergey*